Trevor Morgan (EastEnders)

 Trevor Morgan is a fictional character from the BBC soap opera EastEnders, played by Alex Ferns.
-He first made a one-episode stint on 21 December 2000 before reappearing as a regular cast member and gradually the show's main antagonist from 17 April 2001 to his last appearance on 1 November 2002.
+He first made a two-episode stint on 21 and 26 December 2000 before reappearing as a regular cast member and gradually the show's main antagonist from 17 April 2001 to his last appearance on 1 November 2002.

 The character was introduced as the estranged husband of Little Mo Slater (Kacey Ainsworth), whom he had domestically abused and mistreated throughout most of his duration on the series.
 This escalates up to the point where he rapes Little Mo and, after attempting to do so again on New Year's Eve 2001, ends up having her wrongfully imprisoned for attacking him with an iron in self-defense that night.
 During that time, Trevor frequently clashes with Little Mo's family and proceeds to spark a feud with both her sister Kat (Jessie Wallace) and love interest Billy Mitchell (Perry Fenwick).
 After Trevor is set up into having Little Mo released from prison, his story arc concludes with the character attempting to kill his ex-wife and son Sean by setting fire to their house on Halloween Night 2002; however, they are rescued by their neighbour Tom Banks (Colm Ó Maonlaí) and Trevor is consequently killed alongside Tom when the building explodes.